-As part of our series How to Fully Fund Your PhD, here is a list of universities that fully fund PhD students in Nutrition and Food Science.
-PhDs in Nutrition and Food Science can lead to a variety of careers in academia, healthcare, and more.
+As part of our series How to Fully Fund Your PhD, here is a list of universities that offer a fully funded PhD in Nutrition and Food Science.
+A PhD in Nutrition and Food Science can lead to a variety of careers in academia, healthcare, and more.

 “Full funding” is a financial aid package for full-time students that includes full tuition remission as well as an annual stipend or salary during the entire program, which is usually 3-6 years.
 Funding usually comes with the expectation that students will teach or complete research in their field of study.
 Not all universities fully-fund their doctoral students, which is why researching the financial aid offerings of many different programs, including small and lesser-known schools both in the U.S. and abroad, is essential.

 The ProFellow database for graduate and doctoral study also spotlights external funding opportunities for graduate school, including dissertation research, fieldwork, language study, and summer work experiences.